Jericho, New York: History

-A post office was established in 1802, a cider mill in the mid-19th century, the first public elementary school in 1905, known as the Cedar Swamp School.
+A post office was established in 1802, a cider mill in the mid-19th century, and the first public elementary school (known as the Cedar Swamp School) in 1905.
 Improvements to infrastructure were made with the founding of the Jericho Water District in 1923.
 As the population increased, a Volunteer Fire Department established in 1938, and a new elementary school was built in 1953 (Robert Seaman School).
 The population kept increasing until the last elementary schools in Jericho were built, the George A. Jackson Elementary School in 1957, the now closed Robert Williams School in 1961 and the Cantiague School in 1963.

 After World War II, in the 1950s Phebe Underhill Seaman sold a large piece of her land to real estate developers.
 This property was developed for new suburban housing.
 The water tower was erected in 1952.
 In 1958 the NY Department of Transportation demolished "Old Jericho" to widen Broadway, Routes 106/107, and to put in a cloverleaf access to Jericho Turnpike.
 New grade schools and a high school were added to the community along with a shopping center, a new post office, new fire department and a public library.

-Also in Jericho is the New York Community Bank Theatre, originally established in 1956 as the Westbury Music Fair.
-The main entrance to SUNY Old Westbury is located in Jericho.
+Also in Jericho is the Theatre at Westbury – originally established in 1956 as the Westbury Music Fair.

 Underground Railroad

-The building now known as One North was built in 1789 as the home for the prominent Quaker and abolitionist Valentine Hicks, his wife Abigail, and their children.
-Hicks' father-in-law Elias Hicks "had been the spark that helped convince Quakers and other like-minded people after the Revolutionary War that all men were created equal—including people of color who were enslaved".
-Valentine Hicks was also an Underground Railroad station master; in his home—a key way station—a removable panel behind an upstairs linen closet (that is still there today) concealed a staircase to the attic where Hicks hid runaways until the coast was clear.
+The building in Jericho now known as One North was built in 1789, as the home for the prominent Quaker and abolitionist Valentine Hicks, his wife Abigail, and their children.
+Hicks' father-in-law, Elias Hicks, "had been the spark that helped convince Quakers and other like-minded people after the Revolutionary War that all men were created equal – including people of color who were enslaved".
+Valentine Hicks was also an Underground Railroad station master; in his home – a key way station, a removable panel behind an upstairs linen closet concealed a staircase to the attic where Hicks hid runaways until the coast was clear.
 The Town of Oyster Bay designated the site as a historic town landmark in 2012.
-In 2015 there was a lot of outrage over the preservation of this historic site.
-Partial demolition of the Maine Maid Inn took place without the approval of the Oyster Bay landmark commission, which outraged many preservationists.
+In 2015, partial demolition of the Maine Maid Inn took place without the Oyster Bay Landmark Commission's approval, which outraged many preservationists.